-Time: Meet by 9.50am for the 10.00am session.
+Time: Meet at 10.30am for the 10.50AM session.
 Look out for my Meet Up badge on a table opposite the ticket booth.
-I know it's early but look at my lunch venue ideas below!

 Could you please update your rsvp if you don’t intend to come to lunch as it is unfair to the restaurant if less people turn up than expected.
 Last minute drop outs on Saturday night and Sunday morning, and not showing up is not very nice, so please be considerate (I keep a list of offenders!).

 You are most welcome to join us for the film only, but please let me know so I can adjust our restaurant booking.

 Review: ABC's At The Movies: Margaret (4/5) and David (4/5); Rotten Tomatoes (4.5/5); IMBD (3.5/5)